justnonamenoname/lifeticle/readme.txt

 Detecting a lifeticle will lead to the question: how do we understand that it has the qualia property and it is a lifeticle?
 Research the convergence of signals for qualia will help to figure this out.
 The reasons why there are reasons to consider the lifeticle to exist are:
-1) Addressing the issue of non-existence before birth
+1) Solution to the question of non-being before birth
-2) Addressing the issue of living in this brain and not another brain
+2) Solution to the question of living in this brain and not another
-3) If one considers that sound and visual image signals converge on different particles, then either one or the other would be perceived
+3) If we assume that the signals of sound and visual image converge on different particles, then either one or the other would be perceived
-4) If one considers that there is no particle, then the carrier of consciousness is the qualia generator, the multiplicity of particles leads to the problem that they are separate particles
+4) If we assume that there is no particle, then the carrier of consciousness is the generator of qualia; the multitude of particles leads to the problem that these are separate particles
-5) Solving the problem of replacing the brain by particles
+5) Solution to the question of brain replacement by particles
-6) The problem of temporal binding, why qualia in the past, continue to be felt in the future
+6) The problem of temporal binding - why qualia from the past continue to be felt in the future
 7) The fundamentality of qualia points to the fundamentality of the property of experiencing qualia, which cannot be emergent or composite and is a property of an indivisible particle
-8) The reverse influence of qualia is related to quantum laws, this itself points to a particle
-9) The point binding problem is solved by quantum processes
-10) The transition from point and radius to circle is solved by quantum processes The theory of phenomenal consciousness must answer these questions, and the answers to them lead to the theory of the lifeticle.
+8) The reverse influence of qualia is connected with quantum laws, this by itself points to a particle The theory of phenomenal consciousness must answer these questions, and the answers to them lead to the theory of the lifeticle.

 ========================